California Golden Bears football: Stanford

 California's main rival is Stanford.
 The two schools participate in the Big Game every year, with the winner taking home the Stanford Axe.
 Stanford leads the series record at 65–51–11 through the 2024 season.
 However, California has held the Axe for the last 4 seasons.

 UCLA

-California has an active rivalry with UCLA.
-The schools are the two largest public universities in the state of California and both have been part of the same conference for many years.
-UCLA leads the series 55–34–1 through the 2020 season.
+California has an active rivalry with UCLA and the teams are scheduled to play each other for at least the next four seasons (2026–2029).
+The schools are the two largest public universities in the state of California and both were part of the same conference for 95 years.
+UCLA leads the series 57–35–1 but Cal won the most recent contest 33–7 at Pasadena in November 2023.

 USC

 Cal also has a rivalry with USC.
 While not as significant as the Stanford or UCLA rivalries, for either school, Cal and USC played an annual game, and met more than 100 times.
 The game was often called The Weekender, referring to the weekend trip to the Bay Area; although, this term also applied to the Stanford game, as each series (Cal/USC and Stanford/USC) would alternate home and away.
 For Cal, the USC or UCLA game was later known as the Joe Roth Game, depending on who the Golden Bears played in Berkeley, a tradition started in 1977 to honor the former Cal quarterback.
 As of the 2023 season, USC had played Cal more than any other opponent, with the 2023 game marking the 112th meeting, according to Cal, and the 108th meeting according to USC, with discrepancies in the game record before 1920.
 Cal's record in the series was 33–73–6, as of 2023.
 The last Weekender was played on October 28, 2023, with Cal losing to USC 49–50.
 In 2024, USC joined the Big Ten Conference while Cal joined the Atlantic Coast Conference.
 This put the rivalry between the Bears and Trojans on hiatus with no future meetings scheduled as of March 2025.